supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

  ![final_model.jpg](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/final_model.jpg)
 Here are some of my answers for the questions:<br>
 **What architecture was chosen?**<br>
-Lenet 5 with an incetion layer. <br>
+Lenet 5 with an inception layer. <br>
 **Why did you believe it would be relevant to the traffic sign application?**<br>
-Because it has good effect on the classification for numbers, I believe it shall has similar performance for stop signs, since they are both multiclass classification problem.<br>
+Because it has amazing performance on the classification for numbers, I believe it shall have similar performance for stop signs, since they are both multiclass classification problem.<br>
 **How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**<br>
-The training, validation of more than 98% indicates that the model works well on th training part, and it's not overfitting/underfitting.
+The training accuracy of 98.4%, and validation accuracy of 98.3% indicate that the model works well on th training part, and it's not overfitting/underfitting.
 The 95.7% one test set shows that it works well on out of sample prediction.
-However, further improvement can be included to get it better.
+However, further improvement can be included to make it better.
 ## 3.4  evaluation of the test set
 Our model accuracy on the test set is 95.7%.
 Futher improvement can be made by: